jared-smith-kr/Typescript-Lightning-Talks/talks/generics/README.md

 }
 ```

 Note that every place we reference our List and Node types we have to pass the type parameter.

+## Syntax

 Type parameters are defined and passed the same whether we're talking about functions, arrow functions, interfaces, types, or classes:

 ```typescript
 interface IWhatever<T> {